stackabletech/actions/run-integration-test/README.md

 Each downstream repository needs a configuration file.
 This allows customization of various parameters based on the needs of the operator, or the particular tests.
 The config file needs to be placed here: `tests/interu.yaml` to be picked up automatically.

-There are two major components in the config file: the definition of runners and test profiles.
+There are two major components in the config file:

+- Definition of `runners`.
+- Test `profiles`.

 ### Runners